Cars

 a parade lap at Brafield.
 You knew there were going to be fun

-and fireworks when The Pershore Giant went out to play.
+and fireworks when The Pershore Giant came out to play.

 Cadwell